kubit-ui/kubit-ios-charts/README_EXTENDED_DOC.md

  ```

 #### Using legend
-The following example demonstrates how to use legends into an axis chart:
+The following example illustrates how to use legends in an axis chart:

 ```Swift
 import KubitCharts